yakaboskic/meta-sanity/README.md

 ## Templating Features

-Currently, this generation script has three core operations that can be used fairly generally and described below.
+Currently, this generation script has four core operations that can be used fairly generally and described below.

 ### 1. for_each_item Operation